Planning-nl/vue3-i18n/README.md

 * Fast (translates 3M items per second)
 * Type safety
 * IDE features such as *find usages* and *rename*
+* Provides extensible translations for modules and libraries

 ## Installation